Rewriting Graphically with Symmetric Traced Monoidal Categories: Completeness

 \subsection{Coherence}

-As there may be multiple orders in which we can stack the edges, there are multiple terms that we can retrieve from $\termfun$.
-For \emph{coherence} these need to all be equal in the category.
+We cannot immediately conclude completeness.
+There are multiple orders we can choose when stacking the edges, resulting in multiple different shuffle constructs and recovered terms.
+For \emph{coherence} these recovered terms must all be equal by the equations of the STMC.